dnn004/reactnd-project-would-you-rather-starter/README.md

 4) `_saveQuestionAnswer(object)` Method

-*Description*: Save the answer to a particular polling question in the database.
+*Description*: Save the answer to a particular polling question in the database
+*Return Value*: List of: object where the key is the user’s id and the value is the user object, object where the key is the question’s id and the value is the question object.
 *Parameters*: Object that contains the following properties: `authedUser`, `qid`, and `answer`.
 More details about these properties:

 | Attribute | Type | Description |